 Assets held in trusts are generally distributed outside of the legal process of probate, because they're not controlled by the decedent’s will.
 Probate proceedings are a matter of public record, so if preserving the privacy of your beneficiaries and/or the disposition of your estate is important to you, a trust may be an appropriate strategy to consider.
 What's more, if assets are located in different states, it may be necessary to go through probate proceedings in each separate jurisdiction.
 That can generally be avoided by placing such assets into a trust.

 Types of trusts

-With a revocable trust, also known as a living trust or inter-vivos trust, the grantor always has the option to change or even terminate the arrangement at any time (i.e., it can be revoked).
-Because the grantor retains control of the property, the assets will be included in the grantor's gross estate at their death and may be subject to estate taxes.
+With a revocable trust, also known as a living trust, the grantor always has the option to change or even terminate the arrangement at any time (i.e., it can be revoked).
+Because the grantor retains control of the property, the assets will be included in the grantor's gross estate at the grantor's death and may be subject to estate taxes.
 Similarly, for income tax purposes, the trust is treated as if it does not exist and all income and deductions appear on the grantor's personal income tax return.

 Other advantages of a trust

 Which type of trust is right for me?

 The type of trust you choose will depend on your particular circumstances, as each has benefits and drawbacks.
 For example, while an irrevocable trust may provide assurance that the assets held in trust are not part of your estate, you generally will lose any chance of accessing that money should your circumstances change.
 By working with your attorney and your accountant, you can help ensure that the trust you choose will meet your long-term needs, for both your lifetime and your estate.